Some people say there are four continents, others swear that there are five, six, or seven. Who is right?

 Another one that is more straightforward.
 Sort of.

 Australia is an island-country, and almost everyone agrees it is also a continent.

 Yet it was not always so.
 Australia was ‘discovered’ in the 17th century, but no one knew what to do with it continent-wise.
-Some just ignored it.
-Others called it an island.
-Others still grouped it with Asia.
+Some ignored it, others called it an island or grouped it with Asia.